yashap/parker/README.md

 ### Adding a new app/package

-- For adding a new package, copy `packages/context-propagation` as an example
+- For adding a new package (a.k.a. library), copy `packages/context-propagation` as an example
-- For adding a new backend service, copy `src/backends/core` as an example
+- For adding a new backend service, copy `backends/core` as an example
-- For adding a new React Native app, copy `src/frontends/landlord` as an example
+- For adding a new React Native app, copy `frontends/landlord` as an example

+If adding new packages becomes a pain point, we could consider writing [Turborepo custom code generators](https://turbo.build/repo/docs/core-concepts/monorepos/code-generation).